 A kind reminder to note we only accept cash.
 All the nearest cash machines are located within the Waterloo train station.

 Check out our class plan

 Walk down Waterloo Road, past the junction with The Cut (which is the road that leads to Southwark tube station).
-Just keep walking past the green space on the right, and the entrance is just to the right, on Waterloo Road.
+Keep walking past the green space on the right, and the entrance is to the right, on Waterloo Road.
 The venue is the ‘Living Space’.